Self-Guided Hyde Park and Kensington Walking Tour

 The figure of Albert is facing your next stop.

 One of the most famous concert venues in Europe, the Royal Albert Hall opened to the public in 1871, and quickly became one of the most high-profile musical venues in the country, hosting more than 350 events every year.

-The inscription that runs around the top of the Hall is a dedication that reads: This hall was erected for the advancement of the arts and sciences and works of industry of all nations in fulfilment with the intention of Albert Prince Consort.
+“This hall was erected for the advancement of the arts and sciences and works of industry of all nations in fulfilment with the intention of Albert Prince Consort.
 The site was purchased with the proceeds of the Great Exhibition of the year MDCCCLI.
 The first stone of the Hall was laid by Her Majesty Queen Victoria on the twentieth day of May MDCCCLXVII and it was opened by Her Majesty the Twenty Ninth of March in the year MDCCCLXXI.
 Thine O Lord is the greatness and the power and the glory and the victory and the majesty.
 For all that is in the heaven and in the earth is Thine.
 The wise and their works are in the hand of God.
-Glory by to God on high and on earth peace. …whew!
+Glory by to God on high and on earth peace…” whew!

 Turn left onto PRINCE CONSORT RODE.
 Walk until you come onto EXHIBITION ROAD and turn RIGHT.
 This road will take you straight to the SCIENCE MUSEUM, THE V&A MUSEUM and THE NATURAL HISTORY MUSEUM.

 Stop 9 – Museums (J,K,L)

 A lot of the exhibitions here are hands-on, which makes an awesome interactive experience.
 You’ll see the world’s oldest steam locomotive, the first jet engine, and even an IMAX theatre showing science and nature documentaries.